-pyngrok is a Python wrapper for ngrok that manages its own binary and puts it on your path, making ngrok readily available from anywhere on the command line and via a convenient Python API.
+pyngrok is a Python wrapper for ngrok that manages its own binary, making ngrok available via a convenient Python API and the command line.

-ngrok is a reverse proxy tool that opens secure tunnels from public URLs to localhost, perfect for exposing local web servers, building webhook integrations, enabling SSH access, testing chatbots, demoing from your own machine, and more, and its made even more powerful with native Python integration through pyngrok.
+ngrok is a reverse proxy that opens secure tunnels from public URLs to localhost.
+It's perfect for rapid development (test webhooks, demo local websites, enable SSH access), establishing ingress to external networks and devices, building production APIs (traffic policies, OAuth, load balancing), and more.
+And it's made even more powerful with native Python integration through the pyngrok client.

 Installation